ABOUT THE AUTHOR

 "Writing is like a marriage...

 infatuation with the idea, the draft.
-Then one learns to love what is really there."
+One learns to love what is really there."

 The Black Friars, his debut novel, was inspired by his travels to the University of Oxford, where by chance he encountered the Dominican Blackfriars and was deeply moved to explore the inner lives of monastics.
 Aaron credits the encounter as being instrumental in affirming his return to the Catholic faith, and later would spend time among the Claretian priests in Rome, an order focused on missionary work with a history of martyrdom.